 Central banking is driven by the philosophy that there has to be inflation in the economy.
-Negative inflation (or deflation), which would be actually beneficial for the savers, is considered something very bad by the central banks…
+Negative inflation (or deflation), which would be beneficial for the savers, is considered something very bad by the central banks…

-Central bankers will explain their view in the following way – if the value of money will increase over time, then the consumers start to delay consummation decisions; enterprises will not invest, and all economy will become to the standstill.
+Central bankers will explain their view in the following way – if the value of money will increase over time, then the consumers start to delay consummation decisions; enterprises will not invest, and all economy will become to a standstill.

 But why then this misconception in today’s central banking?
 Well, the trigger is the amount of credit money in the economy.
 Today’s economy is significantly over-leveraged by debt.
 The pre-Fed economy had much lower debt ratios.
 There was a clear separation of the base money (gold) and credit money in the pre-Fed area.
 Credit money was temporary and was always reversed back into the base money (gold).
 This system didn’t allow to create debt bubbles.

 It’s not the fear of deflation, it’s the fear of the debt bubble, which keeps the central bankers inflating the system.
 Our current system doesn’t have a clear separation between the base-money and credit-money.
 Credit-money was supposed to be temporary and always reversed back to the base-money.
-But this is missing – we have not temporary but a permanent credit-money, which leads through inflationary policies to ever-growing bubble.
+But this is missing – we have not temporary but a permanent credit-money, which leads through inflationary policies to an ever-growing bubble.